fastify/avvio/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)
  [![Build Status](https://travis-ci.org/mcollina/avvio.svg)](https://travis-ci.org/mcollina/avvio)

 Asynchronous bootstrapping is hard, different things can go wrong, *error handling* and *load order* just to name a few.
-The aim of this module is to made it simple.
+The aim of this module is to make it simple.

 `avvio` is fully *reentrant* and *graph-based*.
 You can load components/plugins *within* plugins, and be still sure that things will